Why Do We Hurt the Ones We Love Most?

 4. You tend to self-sabotage

 You might have commitment issues, be extremely critical of your loved one, or even blame them for all your relationship issues.
 For example, your partner may point out an issue in your relationship that needs fixing.
-In response, you tell him that there is nothing wrong and that he is overreacting.
+In response, you tell him there is nothing wrong, and he is overreacting.

 5. The trust and safety paradox